Crypto accounting

 The Last to Enter, First to Exit (LIFO)

 Next up is the Last In, First Out (LIFO) method.
 This approach assumes that the latest acquired assets are the first ones to be sold.
 LIFO is primarily utilized in inventory accounting and is less prevalent in investment scenarios.
-Cost basis calculation using LIFO gives preference to the prices of the most recently purchased assets.
+Cost basis crypto calculation using LIFO gives preference to the prices of the most recently purchased assets.
 This could result in a larger taxable gain, as the cost basis is set using the higher prices of the newer assets.

 An example: